 A great deal of his career has been spent skirting two different professional spheres: one as an educator where he served as the STEM science chair in various school systems; and the other sphere has been spent solving environmental issues such as soil and groundwater remediation.
-As an educator, his topics of focus include bringing research results into teaching and learning and inculcating inquiry-based learning into a broader use in the geosciences and public school settings.
+As an educator, his topics of focus include bringing research results into teaching and learning and inculcating inquiry-based learning into broader use in the geosciences and public school settings.
 Recently he has become engaged in the structure and dynamics of geoecosystems.
 In particular, seeking to understand the edaphic relationship between geologic substrate, soils and plants using a complimentary suite of approaches that integrate field observations with novel techniques (e.g. stable isotopes) and controlled environmental systems (e.g. growth chambers, greenhouse settings) to address questions that intersect plant physiological ecology, soil ecology and geology in an ecosystem context.
 Dr. Burgess has worked in a variety of academic, research, educational and consultant based settings.
-His current projects include conservation threats to edaphic ecosystems and nutrient dynamics in coupled above ground – below ground settings.
+His current projects include conservation threats to edaphic ecosystems and tectonics of the Appalachians.

 For more information on current research areas, please visit his personal research site.